dcsil/B2ST-App/README.md

 ## Stripe Authentication:
-Note: You do not need to create a Stripe account to subscribe.
-This section is only for developers that wish to contribute!
+Note: Users do not need to create a Stripe account to make paymnet/subscribe.
+This section is only for developers!
 - Create a Stripe account.
 The Stripe API uses API keys to authenticate requests.
 You can view and manage your API keys in the Stripe Dashboard.

 - Test mode secret keys have the prefix sk_test_ and live mode secret keys have the prefix sk_live_.
 Use your API key by setting it in the initial configuration of stripe.
 The Node.js library will then automatically send this key in each request.
-You can update this API key to your own key by replacing /server/.env STRIPE_SEC string.
+You can update this API key by replacing /server/.env STRIPE_SEC string.

 ## Subscription
 - You need to login as a valid user to subscribe our plan, If you are not, follow User Authentication section to register as our new user.
 - Go to Dashboard, click on Plans button at the left navbar.
 - Choose a desired plan.
 By clicking it, you will be redirect to a Payment page.
 This page is supported by Stripe.
 - Check whether the email and the price is correct.
 If so, use 4242 4242 4242 4242 as test visa card to pay.
-- By clicking Subscribe button, if this payment is sucess, you wiil be redirect to main page.
+- By clicking Subscribe button, if this payment is sucess, you will be redirect to main page.
-- Go to Dashboard, there will be an updated paln shown on top right corner of you dashboard.
+- Go to Dashboard, there will be an updated paln shown up on top right corner of you dashboard.
+- You can change your plan at anytime by repeating the same process.

 ## User Authentication
 ### Sign up
 - Click Register button on the top right.
-- Type in your first name, last name, email address and password. make sure all fields are valid.
+- Type in your first name, last name, email address and password. make sure all fields are valid and all checkings are passed.
-- Click Sign up button, you will be redirect to dashboard page.
+- Click Sign up, you will be redirect to dashboard page.
 Your email address will be shown on top right corner of the dashboard.
 ### Log in
 - If you already have an account, Log in by type in your email, and the corresponding password.
 - You will be redirect to dashboard page.
 Your email address will be shown on top right corner of the dashboard.